MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/enable-the-report-message-add-in.md

 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

 > [!NOTE]
-> If you're an admin in a Microsoft 365 organization with Exchange Online mailboxes, we recommend that you use the Submissions portal in the Security & Compliance Center.
+> If you're an admin in a Microsoft 365 organization with Exchange Online mailboxes, we recommend that you use the Submissions portal in the Microsoft 365 security center.
 For more information, see [Use Admin Submission to submit suspected spam, phish, URLs, and files to Microsoft](admin-submission.md).

 The Report Message and Report Phishing add-ins for Outlook and Outlook on the web (formerly known as Outlook Web App) enable people to easily report false positives (good email marked as bad) or false negatives (bad email allowed) to Microsoft and its affiliates for analysis.